gcsalzburg/gcsalzburg.github.io/_posts/2018-11-30-Interfaces.md

    link: https://kiska.com/exchange/distributed-interfaces/
    name: Kiska.com

 excerpt: Nobody likes stroking a pane of glass, so why do we love touchscreens so much?
-Let's build distributed interfaces that work!
+Let's build distributed interfaces that work.
 ---

 Great interfaces are under threat.
 From screens.
 Think about every time you’ve tapped a screen and then looked elsewhere to check what happened.
 Recently I was driving an electric car and noticed exactly that: I went to charge it and plugged in the cable, only to turn around to check the connection was made.